MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 A lightweight [IProvider](./IProvider.md) implementation built directly on the native Windows Account Manager (WAM) APIs.
 The [WindowsProvider](./WindowsProvider.md) enables authentication of consumer MSA accounts without any Azure AAD config and only requires a Microsoft Store App registration to use.

+Use the [WindowsProvider](./WindowsProvider.md) when working in UWP for a simple native solution that leaves out the [MSAL for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) SDK to minimize package size.

 Available in the `CommunityToolkit.Authentication.Uwp` package.